vanshika-data-lab/Online-Payments-Fraud-Detection-/README.md

 - The dataset is highly imbalanced — fraud cases are less than 1% of all transactions
 - Balance columns (`oldbalanceOrg` etc.) were deliberately excluded to prevent data leakage — per the dataset documentation, these are zeroed out for fraud transactions, which would give the model an unfair shortcut
 - Legitimate features used: `step`, `type` (encoded), `amount`
-- Random Forest performs best at ~96% accuracy on clean, leakage-free features
+- Random Forest, KNN, Decision Tree performs best at ~99.87% accuracy on clean, leakage-free features
 - TRANSFER and CASH-OUT transaction types are most associated with fraudulent activity
 - Logistic Regression underperforms due to the non-linear nature of fraud patterns